DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 TestCafe actions can interact with elements if they satisfy the following conditions:

-* an element has to be within the page's [`body`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body) or in an [`<iframe>`](#work-with-iframes).
-The element may be outside of a browser window- as long as TestCafe can reach it by scrolling.
+* an element is within the page's [`body`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body) or in an [`<iframe>`](#work-with-iframes).
+The element can be outside of a browser window as long as TestCafe can scroll to reach it.

-* an element has to be visible - its properties should be as follows:
+* an element is visible - its properties are as follows:

     Property | Value
     -------- | --------